antononcube/Raku-LLM-Functions/README-work.md

         - Topics: "Advisor bot", "AI Guidance", "For Fun", ...
           - See: https://resources.wolframcloud.com/PromptRepository/
     - [X] DONE Most likely, there would be a separate package "LLM::Prompts", [AAp8].
-  - [ ] MAYBE Random selection of LLM-evaluator
+  - [X] CANCELED Random selection of LLM-evaluator
     - Currently, the LLM-evaluator of the LLM-functions and LLM-chats is static, assigned at creation.
     - This is easily implemented at "top-level."
   - [X] DONE Chat class / object